mohammadpaiman/Docker-Compose-Project-2/README.md

 **Application:** Uptime Kuma
 **Project:** Docker Compose – Project 2

+**Author**: Mohammad Faqirzada

 ## Overview

-This documentation explains how to deploy **Uptime Kuma**, a self-hosted monitoring tool, using **Docker Compose**.
+This documentation explains how I  deployed **Uptime Kuma**, a self-hosted monitoring tool, using **Docker Compose**.
 The steps cover setting up the project directory, defining environment variables, creating the Docker Compose configuration, starting the service, and verifying that it is running correctly.

 ---

 ## Step 1: Prepare the Project Folder

-1. Ensure Docker and Docker Compose are installed on your system.
+1. I  Ensured Docker and Docker Compose are installed on my system.
-2. Open a terminal window.
+2. Opened a terminal window.
-3. Create a new directory for the deployment:
+3. Created a new directory for the deployment:

    ```
    mkdir kuma-monitoring-project
    ```
-4. Move into the newly created directory:
+4. Moved into the newly created directory:

    cd kuma-monitoring-project